 Based on these market shares, you may be wondering if you should just go with the market leader, WordPress, vs. Drupal or Joomla.
 After all, it’s popular and well known.
 What works for others must work for you too, right?
 In fact, there are good reasons to choose another CMS, like Drupal.
 As Drupal web developers at The Worx Company, we’re biased.
 We think there are some great reasons why Drupal may be the right choice for your small business.

-6 Reasons an SMB Should Choose Drupal vs. WordPress or Joomla
+When Should You Choose Drupal over WordPress or Joomla?

 If you check off one or more of these six reasons, Drupal may be right for your CMS.

 - Your business website needs are complex

 - You have a lot of content

 - You want your website to be fast